leakespeake/packer/README.md

 **BUILDERS**

 Builders are responsible for creating machines and generating images from them for various platforms.
-There are seperate builders for AWS, GCP, VMware etc.
+There are seperate builders for AWS, GCP, VMware etc. Packer supports **SSH** (Linux) or **WinRM** (Windows) to upload files, execute scripts, etc - these are configured here.

 **PROVISIONERS**